-Yoga On a Shoestring, La Gomera, The Canaries
+Yoga On a Shoestring, La Gomera

 Deeply relaxing yoga with reviving winter sunshine

-Best for: Anyone frazzled or frantic.
+Anyone frazzled or frantic.
 All levels of yogi are welcome, but it’s ideal for beginners to intermediates

-Not for: Anyone in need of 5-star pampering or who feels allergic to a commune-style environment
+Anyone in need of 5-star pampering or who feels allergic to a commune-style environment

 Yoga On a Shoestring’s unusual and insanely beautiful location on the Canary Islands is La Finca Argayall on the stunning island of La Gomera.
 An old style finca farmhouse right on the edge of the ocean in a secluded bay and sheltered by volcanic cliffs, it’s been a hippy commune since the Eighties, that has since and rather marvellously opened its doors to retreat guests, and you’ll share the space with long term residents.
 Mix daily yoga and mediation with veggie meals and lots of downtime.
 La Gomera has a hugely varied landscape and lots of nature to explore, from rainforest hikes to sea kayaking and whales and dolphin boat trips.